beanssmart/smartbeans-doc/docs/reference/provided/binary-sensor.md

 ## Create entity programmatically

 In addition to the annotation-based approach, you can programmatically create a binary sensor using the `provideBinarySensor()` method of the `SmartBeans` API.
-This approach is useful when the entity’s attributes are generated dynamically through business logic and cannot be determined at compile time.
+This approach is useful when the entity's attributes are generated dynamically through business logic and cannot be determined at compile time.

 The method accepts three arguments: the first is the internal ID, which must be unique within the scope of the bean;